kharoof/hiveRdata/README.md

-# steemRdata
+# hiveRdata

-steemRdata is an R package to retrieve data from the Steem blockchain.
+hiveRdata is an R package to retrieve data from the Hive blockchain.

 ![Steem Analytics](https://i.imgur.com/qUJoj4y.jpg)

-steemRdata is part of the SteemAnalytics Suite of Applications for analysing data from the Steem Blockchain.
+hiveRdata is part of the HiveAnalytics Suite of Applications for analysing data from the Hive Blockchain.